2024 PWHL season: Montreal (2) vs. Boston (3)

 Boston finished 3rd place in the league earning 35 points.
 Montreal finished in 2nd place earning 41 points.
 Montreal and Boston split their regular season series with two wins each, including one regulation and one overtime win each.

 Boston defeated Montreal in a three-game sweep, with all three games decided in overtime.
 In game one, Aerin Frankel made 53 saves, and Susanna Tapani scored the game-winning goal in overtime—the first overtime goal in PWHL playoff history—and Boston won the game 2–1.
 Game two was decided at 8:16 of the third overtime period, with Taylor Wenczkowski netting her first career PWHL goal, securing a 2–1 victory for Boston; Frankel made 56 saves in the contest, breaking her previous save record from Game 1.
-In game three, with Montreal leading 2–0 lead after two periods, Boston scored twice in the third to send the game into overtime for the third consecutive time.
+In game three, with Montreal leading 2–0 after two periods, Boston scored twice in the third to send the game into overtime for the third consecutive time.
 Boston won the game 3–2, with Tapani scoring the game-winning goal, her second of the series, just 62 seconds into overtime, clinching the series for Boston.